-In 2001, Brendan began attending law school while still working full-time.
-In 2003, he graduated first in his class from John Marshall Law School.
+Shiller graduated first in his class from John Marshall Law School in 2003.
 At John Marshall, Shiller received the John N. Jewitt Scholarship for the highest rank in the studies of the first year; the Arba N. Waterman Scholarship for the highest rank in the second year; and the Edward T. Lee Scholarship for the highest rank in the third year.
 He also received the Graduate School Scholarship as the highest ranking day division student; the West Publishing Company Prize for the highest grade point average in the day division after the first year; and the Lexis/Nexis Prize for the highest standing in the last year.
 Shiller was a Dean's Scholar at John Marshall, a member of the Order of John Marshall honorary society, and recipient of the Fred F. Herzog Scholarship.
 During the spring 2003 semester, he was a member of the John Marshall team at the Georgia State Trial Competition.